xieyuheng/inner/persons/william-byrd/relational-programming-in-minikanren.md

 consider different techniques that can be used to make the program terminate.

+By their very nature, relational programs are prone to divergence.
+As relational programmers, we may ask for an infinite number of answers from a program, or we may look for a non-existent answer in an infinite search tree.

 TODO

 # 6 Applications I: Pure Binary Arithmetic